 - Efficient transport for a variety of multicast and broadcast services.

-Multicast-broadcast service for roaming is not supported in this release.
+Multicast/Broadcast Service for roaming is not supported in this release.

-Interaction between multicast-broadcast service and support of deployments topologies with specific SMF Service Areas is not specified in this release.
+Interaction between Multicast/Broadcast Service and support of deployments topologies with specific SMF Service Areas is not specified in this release.

-The MBS also provides functionalities such as local MBS service, authorization of multicast MBS and QoS differentiation.
+The MBS also provides functionalities such as local MBS service and location dependent MBS service, authorization of multicast MBS and QoS differentiation.
 Refer to clause 6 for more details.

 MBS traffic is delivered from a single data source (e.g. Application Service Provider) to multiple UEs.
 Depending on many factors, there are several delivery methods which may be used to deliver the MBS traffic in the 5GS.